plasne/powerbi-api/86krow10min.md

 ## Alternative: AJAX Web Content

 As an alternative, you could use the "Web content" Tile on your Dashboard that makes AJAX calls to a service and displays data in the intended fashion.

+## Alterative: DirectQuery + Embedded App

+Rather than using a Push dataset at all, you could consider using DirectQuery against a supported datasource like Azure SQL DB.
+Then you could build an Embedded App which has a refresh method: https://docs.microsoft.com/en-us/power-bi/refresh-data.